simonapicardi/movement-workshop_ESA-2016/part2_spatial_data.md

 # Integration of spatial data and exercises

-# reduce lesson 5, remove exercises
+# this lesson 5 is only demostration (do not run queries)
 % Lesson 5.
 Spatial data types in PostgreSQL/PostGIS
 % 7 June 2016